cefrancis1998/cefrancis1998/README.md

-# 👋 Christian | Mobile Developer & Future Architect
+# 👋 Christian | Mobile Architect

 I'm a native iOS & Android developer based in Montreal, currently growing into a Mobile Architect role.
+Since taking over the full mobile life-cycle of our company i've been able to best align myself in understanding the technologies that make mobile so great and an important aspect of all of our lives.
+Come and follow me on the journey into the world of mobile development.
 I specialize in **scalable app architecture**, **clean code**, and **AI-assisted development workflows**.

+I am aware that the projects here are bare and honestly do not reflect what i am capable of, i've been so focused on my career that updating my github was never a priority but in the near future I will be updating this will all the projects and concepts I am proud of.

 ---